cancerit/QUANTS/bin/pyquest_library_converter/README.md

                         By default, input file is overwritten with the output.
 You can specify a path to write to a specific file or a directory (appends input filename).
   -v, --verbose         Print a summary.
-  --prefix PREFIX       DNA primer to be removed from the start of the oligo sequence if provided.
+  --forward FORWARD     DNA primer to be removed from the start of the oligo sequence if provided.
-  --suffix SUFFIX       DNA primer to be removed from the end of the oligo sequence if provided.
+  --reverse REVERSE     DNA primer to be removed from the end of the oligo sequence if provided.
   --skip SKIP_N_ROWS    Number of rows to skip in the CSV/TSV file before reading the data.
 By default, 1 row is skipped which assumes
                         a header row.
 If you use the --name-header or --sequence-header options, you can set this to 0.
   -n NAME_HEADER, --name-header NAME_HEADER